IoTcloudServe/Rama4-Model/dynamic-traffic-assignment-kasemrat/2021-02-05-09-37-42/readme.md

 Sampling using routeSampler
 =============================================================================
 The routeSampler script can generate routes from turn-count data, edge-count and even origin-destination-count data.
 It requires a route file as input that defines possible routes.
 Here, we use turn ratio data from BMA.
 Turn ratio data file is **turn3_modified_31122020.xml**.
-Turn ratio data is from 3PM to 7PM for all intersections in the Kasemrat area.
+Turn ratio data has about 4 hours data from 3PM to 7PM for all intersections in the Kasemrat area.
+The output file is **routesWithTurnRatioData.rou.xml**.

 **python "%SUMO_HOME%\tools\routeSampler.py" -r removeCommonRoutes.rou.xml --turn-files turn3_modified_31122020.xml -o routesWithTurnRatioData.rou.xml**